 - i.
-A description and history of the business, including: - a) Nature of the business; - b) Length of time in business under current management; - c) Depth of management experience in the industry or a related industry; - d) Brief description of the business's management team including principal's involvement in the daily onsite management of the business or how the daily operations will be managed if the principals are not there on a daily basis. - ii.
+A description and history of the business, including: - a) Nature of the business;

+- b) Length of time in business under current management; - c) Depth of management experience in the industry or a related industry; - d) Brief description of the business's management team including principal's involvement in the daily onsite management of the business or how the daily operations will be managed if the principals are not there on a daily basis. - e) If the application involves a franchise (as defined by FTC), the Lender must review any credit information provided, such as the number of failed franchisees and cash flow projections provided by the franchisor).
+Lender must review any management agreement (unless the management agreement is part of the franchise disclosure documents for a brand listed on the Franchise Directory) to determine if it results in an ineligible passive company; - ii.
 Financial analysis of repayment ability: - a) For existing businesses based on the three most recent years of historical financial information (tax returns or balance sheet with debt schedule and income statement) plus an interim financial statement.
 (13 CFR § 120.191) - b) For new businesses, based on detailed projections, including the supporting assumptions which reflect positive cash flow within 2 years. - c) The financial analysis for all Applicants must address the following as applicable: - Historical cash flow for existing businesses, that demonstrates total debt service coverage after the SBA loan; if the historical cash flow from the most recent full year and the interim financial statements do not show sufficient debt service coverage, Lender must obtain from the Applicant and analyze 2 years of detailed projections including the supporting assumptions justifying relying on projections instead of historical performance; - ii) Calculation of operating cash flow (OCF) defined as earnings before interest, taxes, depreciation, and amortization (EBITDA); - iii) Justification for additions and subtractions to cash flow such as the following: - (a) Unfunded capital expenditures; - (b) Non-recurring income; - (c) Expenses and distributions; - (d) Distributions for S-Corp taxes; - (e) Rent payments; - (f) Owner's Draw; and/or